alvo254/cka-study/README.md

 ### Module 1: RBAC & Authentication

 Practice implementing Kubernetes Role-Based Access Control, ServiceAccounts, and authentication mechanisms.
+The module includes examples of Roles, ClusterRoles, RoleBindings, and ServiceAccounts to help you understand Kubernetes authentication and authorization systems.

 ### Module 2: Workloads & Scheduling

 Explore deployment strategies, scaling mechanisms, and resource management in Kubernetes.
+This module covers Deployments, ConfigMaps, Secrets, and StatefulSets, along with practical examples of resource allocation and limitation.

-### Module 3: Networking & Services
+### Module 3: Services & Ingress

-Master Kubernetes networking concepts, including Services, Ingress, and the new Gateway API.
+Master Kubernetes service discovery and external access patterns, including ClusterIP, NodePort, and LoadBalancer service types, as well as Ingress resources and the newer Gateway API for handling external traffic.

 ### Module 4: Storage & Persistence

 Learn how to implement persistent storage solutions in Kubernetes applications.
+This module covers PersistentVolumes, PersistentVolumeClaims, StorageClasses, and practical examples of incorporating storage into application deployments.

+### Module 5: Networking & Policies

+Deepen your understanding of Kubernetes networking concepts, including NodePort services, ClusterIP services, and Network Policies.
+This module provides hands-on examples for controlling traffic flow between pods and implementing security at the network level.

+### Module 6: Troubleshooting & Specialized Workloads

+Develop troubleshooting skills and understand specialized workload types in Kubernetes.
+This module covers Jobs, CronJobs, DaemonSets, and StatefulSets, along with practical troubleshooting scenarios you might encounter in the CKA exam.

 ## Kustomize Implementation